raincuhh/sapore_dell_italia/docs/installation.md

    ```

 4. **Create the Environment File**
-   You need to obtain the `.env.dev.local` file from me and place it in the project root directory.
+   You need to obtain the `.env` file from me or one of the collabs and place it in the project root directory.
 This file contains environment-specific settings for development.

 5. **Start the Webpack Development Server**
    Run the following to start the development server on port 3000: